The Little Sister (2025 film): Production

 The Little Sister is Hafsia Herzi's third feature-length film, following her Critics' Week debut feature You Deserve a Lover (2019) and her Un Certain Regard prize-winner Good Mother (2021).
 Herzi wrote the screenplay, which she adapted from Fatima Daas's debut novel The Last One (La Petite Dernière), which follows the life of a young Muslim woman as she explores her sexuality, religion, and relationships while living in Clichy-sous-Bois, a suburb of Paris.
 Daas described the novel as a work of autofiction as the life of the main character, who is also named Fatima Daas, parallels Daas' own.

 The film was produced by Julie Billy and Naomi Denamur for June Films, in co-production with Arte France Cinéma and Germany's Katuh Studio.

 Release

 The Little Sister was selected to compete for the Palme d'Or at the 78th Cannes Film Festival, where it had its world premiere on 16 May 2025.

 International sales are handled by mk2 Films.
-The film is scheduled to be theatrically released in France by Ad Vitam on 22 October 2025.
+The film was theatrically released in France by Ad Vitam on 22 October 2025.